shivamangina/immunomic/README.md

 <br>

-1. Frontend: We used React JS, Tailwind CSS for UI and ethers library to fetch details from contract.
+1. Frontend: We used **React JS**, Tailwind CSS for UI and **ethers** library to fetch details from contract.

-2. External Adapter: We used Nodejs server and Paypal-sdk for fetching payment details from paypal.
+2. External Adapter: We used **Nodejs** server and **Paypal-sdk** for fetching payment details from paypal.

-3. Block Chain :
+3. Blockchain :

-   1. Smart Contract: We used solidity for writing smart contracts
+   1. Smart Contract: We used **Solidity** for writing smart contracts.
-   2. Development: Remix to write, compile in local system
+   2. Development: **Remix** to write, compile in local system.
-   3. Deployment: Hardhat to deploy to testnet and verify the contract
+   3. Deployment: **Hardhat** to deploy to testnet and verify the contract.
-   4. Chain: Polygon Mumbai to deploy smart contracts on testnet
+   4. Chain: **Polygon Mumbai** to deploy smart contracts on testnet.
+   5. RPC URL : We used **Quick Node** polygon RPC url to connect to the mumbai chain.

 4. Chainlink:

-   1. Oracle:
+   1. Oracle: We used Operator.sol for Oracle requests.
-   2. Bridge:
-   3. Job:
+   2. Bridge: We used Bridge for connecting external adapter to the chainlink job.
+   3. Job: Used to get data from external adapter and pass it to oracle.

+5. Others: We used **Paypal** for transactions, **aws lambda** function as a webhook url for paypal.

 # Architecture